aakash555/pic_share_node/readme.md

 # To setup the repository
 - `npm install`

-# To start the server on dev
+# To start the dev server
 - `npm run dev`  🚀

 Visit [localhost:4000](http://localhost:4000/)